Improper vs finitely additive distributions as limits of countably additive probabilities: Introduction

 \section{Introduction}

-Improper priors and finitely additive probabilities (FAP) are the two main alternatives to the standard Bayesian Paradigm using proper priors, i.e. countably additive probabilities in the Kolmogorov axiomatic.
-Both alternatives are involved in paradoxical phenomena such as non-conglomerability, marginalization paradox, etc. As an heuristic argument, some authors such as \citet{stone1982} or \citet[][p.218]{kada1986}, consider proper prior sequences, for example sequence of uniform prior, and derive under two different topologies two kind of limits: FAPs limits and improper limits.
-The choice between FAP distribution and improper distribution has been largely debated in the Bayesian literature \citep[see][p.15]{hart1983}.
+Improper priors and finitely additive probabilities (FAP) are the two main extensions of the standard Bayesian paradigm based on proper priors, i.e. countably additive probabilities \citep[see][p.15]{hart1983}.
+Both extensions induce paradoxical phenomena such as strong inconsistency \citep{ston1976,dubi1975} or marginalization paradoxes \citep{dastzi1973} that do not occur with proper priors.
+To have a better understanding of these phenomena, some authors such as \citet{stone1982} or \citet[][p.218]{kada1986}, consider improper distributions and FAPs as limits of proper prior sequences w.r.t. to appropriate topologies.
+Heuristically, this approach seems to establish a link between improper distributions and FAP. .

-The aim of FAP limits is to preserve the total mass equal to 1, while sacrificing the countable additivity.
-This point of view has been mainly defended by \citet{defi1972}.
-On the other hand, improper distributions aim to preserve the countable additivity, while sacrificing a total mass equal to 1.
-Improper distribution appears naturally in the framework of conditional probability, see \citet{reny1955} and more recently \citet{taralind2010,taralind2016} and \citet{lindtara2018}.
+Seeing a FAP as a limit is a way to preserve the total mass equal to 1, while sacrificing the countable additivity.
+This point of view has been mainly supported by \citet{defi1972}.
+On the other hand, improper distributions aim at preserving the countable additivity, while sacrificing a total mass equal to 1.
+Improper distributions appear naturally in the framework of conditional probability, see \citet{reny1955} and more recently \citet{taralind2010,taralind2016} and \citet{lindtara2018}.
 Conditional probability spaces are also related to projective spaces of measures \citep{reny1970} which have a natural quotient space topology and a natural convergence mode, named $q$-vague convergence by \citet{bidr2016}.

-In Bayesian inference some paradoxes such as non-conglomerability \citep{ston1976, stone1982} or the marginalization paradox \citep{dastzi1973} occur with improper or diffuse FAP priors \citep[][]{dubi1975}, but not with proper priors.
-This lead some authors to include the likelihood in the definition of a convergence mode for the priors, by for instance considering the convergence of the posterior distribution w.r.t. to an entropy criterion \citep{akai1980} or an integrated version of this criterion \citep{bebesu2009} when the posterior is proper.
-Bayesian inference with improper posterior is justified by \citet{tatuli2018} from a theoretical point of view. \citet{ bobidr2018} consider the convergence of proper to an improper posterior for Bayesian estimation of abundance by removal sampling. \citet*{tulari2018} propose to adapt MCMC for the estimation of improper posterior.
+Bayesian inference with improper posterior is justified by \citet{tatuli2018} from a theoretical point of view. \citet{ bobidr2018} consider the convergence of proper distribution sequences to an improper posterior for Bayesian estimation of abundance by removal sampling. \citet*{tulari2018} propose to adapt MCMC for the estimation of improper posteriors.
+In an other approach, \citet{akai1980} consider the convergence of posterior distributions w.r.t. an entropy criterion when the posterior distributions are proper.